 Memory Maker is a package that allows you to download and keep all the pictures you have taken in a 30-day window, including ride photographs.

-These rubber bracelets act as your park tickets, room key, and room charge card; they store your photographs and manage your dining reservations.
+These rubber bracelets are your park tickets, room key, and room charge card; they store your photographs and manage your dining reservations.
 Our Guide to MagicBands has further information.

-MagicBands have become vital to the guest’s Walt Disney World Vacation in recent years.
+MagicBands have recently become vital to the guest’s Walt Disney World Vacation.
 However, this is changing as resort guests no longer receive a complimentary MagicBand.
-Many interactions are now available via the My Disney Experience App through the new MagicMobile service.
+Many interactions are now available via the My Disney Experience App or the new MagicMobile service.